 PE is an important part of our curriculum that is fully inclusive and we strive to engage all pupils.
-We achieve this providing a varied and stimulating PE curriculum.
-We encourage all of our children to develop their use of their body, equipment and apparatus safely.
+We achieve this providing a varied and stimulating PE curriculum, with an emphasis on the disciplinary concepts: Motor Competence; Rules Strategies and Tactics and Healthy Participation.

+We encourage all of our children to develop their use of their body, equipment and apparatus safely; Motor Competence.
 In addition to this, we ask them to be reflective and creative in their learning and to improve their performance.
-We teach our children to be able to work alone and as part of an effective team, understanding the principles of fair play, competing honestly and behaving in a sporting fashion.
-These values are highly valued within our school and are upheld when participating in competitive fixtures against neighbouring schools.
-Our curriculum provides the opportunity to enjoy being physically active and encourages our children to adopt a positive mind set which is achieved through determination, perseverance and resilience.
+We teach our children to be able to work alone and as part of an effective team, understanding the principles of fair play, competing honestly and behaving in a sporting fashion; Rules Strategies and tactics.
+These values are highly visible within our school and are upheld when participating in competitive fixtures against neighbouring schools.
+Our curriculum provides the opportunity to enjoy being physically active and encourages our children to adopt a positive mind set which is achieved through determination, perseverance and resilience; Healthy Participation.

 Careful monitoring of lesson planning across year groups, pupil interviews and lesson observations ensure that children develop their skills as they progress through our school, building upon previous learning and developing previously taught skills.